BinPar/read.garden-viewer/README.md

 The viewer consists of three different files:

-- `read.garden-viewer.css`: the styles to imported in the page
+- `read.garden-viewer.css`: the styles to be imported in the page
 - `read.garden-viewer.js`: the minified JavaScript viewer bundle
-- `read.garden-viewer.d.ts`: width the type definitions in case you need to use in in a TypeScript project
+- `read.garden-viewer.d.ts`: the type definitions in case you need to use in in a TypeScript project

 ## Main Viewer Features